jimporter/bfg9000/doc/user/reference.md

 If *file* isn't specified, this function merely references an *existing* object file somewhere on the filesystem.
 In this case, *name* must be specified and is the exact name of the file, relative to the source directory.
+In addition, the following arguments may be specified:

+* *format*: The object format of the file; by default, this is the platform's native object format (e.g. `'elf'` on Linux)
-You can also pass *lang* to indicate the source language of the file; if none is specified, it defaults to `'c'`.
+* *lang*: The source language of the file; if none is specified, defaults to `'c'`

 This build step recognizes the [compilation environment variables](environment-vars.md#compilation-variables) for the relevant language.